Dale Whibley: Career

-Whibley make his television debut on an episode of the sitcom Life with Boys, playing the role of Connor McGill.
-This was followed by with a minor role in the documentary series Canadian Made.
-In 2013, Whibley had a recurring role in the teen drama Degrassi: The Next Generation, in which played Neil Martin.
+Whibley made his television debut on an episode of the sitcom Life with Boys, playing the role of Connor McGill.
+This was followed by a minor role in the documentary series Canadian Made.
+In 2013, Whibley had a recurring role in the teen drama Degrassi: The Next Generation, in which he played Neil Martin.
 The following year, he had a guest role on the comedy series Max & Shred.
-In 2015, he was cast in the main role in the Nickelodeon musical comedy Make It Pop, where he played Caleb Davis, the disc jockey of the band XO-IQ.
-Also in 2015, Whibley made his feature film debut in a minor role in the independent comedy-drama's Len and Company directed by Tim Godsall and Katie Knight.
+In 2015, he was cast in the main role in the Nickelodeon musical comedy Make It Pop, in which he played Caleb Davis, the disc jockey of the band XO-IQ.
+Also in 2015, Whibley made his feature film debut in a minor role in the independent comedy-drama Len and Company directed by Tim Godsall and Katie Knight.

 In 2018, he had a guest role in the second season of the Audience Network's drama Ice as the handsome high school senior Braxton.
 In 2019, Whibley joined the fifth season of the fantasy comedy-drama series Good Witch in a recurring role as Luke Williams.

 In 2021, Whibley played the role of Lucas Gruzinsky in the Disney+ sports comedy-drama Big Shot.
 That same year, he starred as Zachariah "Zach" Sandford in Patrick Brice's There's Someone Inside Your House.